Student Frequently Asked Questions

 Once in CASHNet, select the second "Payment on Account" button and manually enter the amount you need to pay based on the fee schedule (fee schedules can be found on the current academic year page for the corresponding semester).

-For each dishonored payment (check, e-check or credit card), a $20 dishonored check fee will be assessed to your account.
+For each dishonored payment (check or credit card), a $20 dishonored check fee will be assessed to your account.

-A dishonored check or credit card is the same as no payment in terms of completing your registration.
+Please note, a dishonored check or credit card return is the same as no payment in terms of completing your registration.

 You must pay by cash, money order, or credit card if your payment was dishonored.